After a while, paint on your wood gets old, and you must remove it. So, how to remove chalk paint from wood?

 - Wood filler

-- Remove dust using a vacuum
+- Remove the dust using a clean rag or vacuum.

-Method 2: Strip The Chalk Paint Off With a Paint Stripper
+Method 2: Use a Paint Stripper

 Here are the tools and supplies that you’ll need: